Togtja/IMT2681_Ass2/README.md

 ## Todos:

-Delete authorisation cache after a certain amout of hours/days.
+Delete authorization cache after a certain amount of hours/days.

 Delete method for webhooks.

 Write test.

 Figure out what a get payload is.

+Write message to user when caching

 # Commits